 Last year, the club's big project was the Bird Collision project, which aimed to prevent birds from flying into the windows of Russell House by applying tinted adhesives.
 This makes the windows more visible to birds and reduces the risk of death and injury, said Micheal Kerrigan, former president and political science student.

-"Plants for birds was one that I thought was easier to start out with, but also really engaging," said Dobrowolski.
+"Plants for Birds was one that I thought was easier to start out with, but also really engaging," Dobrowolski said.

 The group plans to plant greenery such as Beautyberry and American Holly to appeal to both migrating and native bird species said Chilton.

-“Anything that's like, a good thicket, something that they can nestle into and hide, is great,” said Olivia Thornton, club treasurer and fourth-year art studio major.
+“Anything that's a good thicket, something that they can nestle into and hide, is great,” Olivia Thornton, the club treasurer and fourth-year art studio student, said.

 Along with the projects, the club plans to host more meetings and events for members to build a community.
 They frequently go on bird walks around campus, Chilton said.